 It’s a thinly-veiled marketing tool at best, but Pizza Hut is currently offering 15% off of orders made through the 360.
 I’m cheap and often hungry.
 “Screw it,” I said.
 I initiated the download.

 After the installation, I was greeted with two pages of terms and conditions; this is some heavy shit.
 I agreed and linked my PizzaHut.com account (I know, be quiet).
 When I finished clumsily putting together my order with a goddamn Xbox 360 controller, I got to the checkout page.
 There I realized that you can only order with cash or a credit card that you’ve stored on Pizza Hut’s website — you can’t input your information through the Xbox.
-My information isn’t stored because I’m relatively well-adjusted and never in such dire need of pie that I can’t spare the 20 seconds to input it.
+My information isn’t stored because I’m a relatively well-adjusted human being and never in such dire need of pie that I can’t spare the 20 seconds to input it.

 Anyway, I rolled my eyes and opened up my laptop, logged in, and stored the information.
 Nearly fifteen minutes have passed at this point and I was no closer to getting a pizza.
 I double-checked my address and nearest Pizza Hut, then went back to my Xbox.
 Once everything was as it should, I hit the order button.